 Collaborating with faculty across disciplines was important.
 In the beginning, we planned in silos, assuming the connection between agriculture, aerospace and data science would be organic.
 After reviewing planned daily schedules, we discovered we had to be more intentional about bridging the gap between the three fields to help students understand how they were interwoven.
 Planning in this way also helped prevent the duplication of content throughout the camp.
 What we didn’t do, however, was discuss the approach.

 When asked how we could improve the camp for the following summer, a consensus shared by campers was less talk, more action.
 College faculty receive far less pedagogical training than secondary teachers.
 As such, they lecture frequently.
 In a nonformal camp setting, students want to receive information in chunks.
 At first, they want just enough knowledge to play with new tools and develop ideas.
 And then later, once they need more information to proceed, that’s when they want more explanation.

 One aspect of camp that students appreciated was interact.ing with other campers.
 One student wrote, “Having to work together to build our plans was fun.”
 And another wrote, “I enjoyed the social times with everyone and getting to know other campers.”

 When asked about their favorite camping experience, all campers mentioned flying drones.

 Nightly recreational activities included night hikes, go-kart races, swimming and playing games.
 These downtime activities were important for social development.
-Field trips and non.academic activities were also identified as activities students wanted to experience more.
+Students reported they wanted to experience more field trips and non-academic activities.
 Of course, they also wanted an extended curfew (to stay up later), a later start time each morning, and more food options.
 (Apparently, the university cafeteria did not live up to expectations!)

 Did it work?